arthuranteater/handlebars-walkthru/README.md

 24) Extra stuff: add a place to add parents, add hobbies, run query to find all where age equals, run a join to show which hobbies are shared by which

 25) Deploy to Heroku!

+**the deployed version linked above references a private repo for security, the passcode is 71530 to create or edit entries